 The problem with this is that it is not your emotions, so you will never be able to “process” it for the other person.
 This can even become a form of addiction, where the other person will continually project and dump their emotional baggage onto you and you are left with all their emotions to “process” all the time and not know where it all came from.

 They feel lighter and you are always left feeling “heavy” emotionally.

 The truth is that you are not helping them by doing this and…

 You are not responsible for other people’s emotions!

 Whether it’s with family or in romantic relationships, they will never learn the lesson the situation is presenting to them if they do not process their own emotions.
 They will continue to project their emotions and not understand why they are “stuck” in these negative relationship dynamics.

 Click here to read more about how to start setting boundaries.

 Know that once you have truly healed your emotional wounds you won’t actually have to protect yourself in this way.
 The emotional wound is what creates holes in your aura (energy body) and attracts energy vampires, narcissists and energetically demanding people to you in the first place.
 The protection bubble technique is just a tool to support you on your journey in the meantime.

-Be very conscious when engaging in an emotional conversation with someone, being sensitive you will naturally feel when their energy is imposing on your personal boundaries – especially now that I’ve mentioned this to you!
+Be very conscious when engaging in an emotional conversation with someone, being sensitive you will naturally feel when their emotion or energy is imposing on your personal boundaries – especially now that I’ve mentioned this to you.

-The minute you feel it, with your intention and using the power of your mind, gently start pushing their emotions and energy back to them.
+The minute you feel it, with your intention, hold your ground, make a decision in that moment not to take on their emotions and gently start pushing their emotions and energy back to them.